6740796576

 -in-docker-swarm

-Use in-swarm Docker config (env IN_DOCKER_SWARM)
+Use Docker Swarm service discovery (env IN_DOCKER_SWARM)

 -in-kube-cluster